Fariel Shafee “River Song”

 - Please do not submit more than six poems or 25 pages of prose at a time.
 Visual artists may submit up to six images.

 - You may send submissions in more than one genre.
 However, you should not send multiple submission batches in a single genre before we have had time to respond to the first batch.

 - Glint accepts attachments in doc, docx, rtf, odt; jpg or png is preferred for visual submissions.
 However, multimedia creations are also welcomed (mp3s and video files), and we don’t mind simultaneous submissions so long as we’re notified if work is accepted elsewhere.

 - Please direct poetry, hybrid genre, and visual art to Brenda Mann Hammack.
 Address fiction and non-fiction submissions to Sonya C. Brown.
-Book review queries should also be directed to Dr. Brown.
-(If you are sending a recent release for possible review, send to Dr. Brenda Mann Hammack; Department of English; Fayetteville State University; 1200 Murchison Road; Fayetteville NC 28301.)
+If you are sending a recent publication for possible review, send to Dr. Brenda Mann Hammack; Department of English; Fayetteville State University; 1200 Murchison Road; Fayetteville NC 28301.

-- Though we do prefer word-based submissions that have not been published before, we will occasionally consider reprinting work, especially poems that are part of a series or images that are part of a visual essay.
+- Though we do prefer word-based submissions that have not been published before, we will occasionally consider reprinting work, especially poems that are included as part of a submitted series.
 We are willing to publish visual images that have been published in other venues.
 Please query the editor if you have any questions regarding these guidelines.